brandonwisnicki/infinarray/README.md

 # Infinarray - Work with [infinitely sized](https://en.wikipedia.org/wiki/False_advertising#Puffing) arrays

-Infinarray allows you to access large files as if it were an array
+### Infinarray allows you to access large files as if it were an array.
+Call array functions like `filter` and `forEach` without having to think about streams.

 ## Quick Start